By Hebe Hatton

 'While blue might be an obvious choice for men’s bedroom décor, there’s no denying its popularity.' say Jane Rockett and Lucy St George, founders of Rockett St George.
 'Darker blues project a sense of sophistication and tranquillity and make the perfect backdrop for art collections and decorative displays where you can display your personality.
 Darker hues such as midnight blue, black and rich graphite grey also work well with industrial, minimalist and mid-century styles which remain on trend for men’s bedrooms.
 To tie everything together, we recommend pairing dark walls with opposing textures and materials to create depth and make the space feel warm and inviting.'

-How do you style a man's bedroom?
+How do you style a men's bedrooms?

-The best way to style a man's bedroom is to find a piece or even a color that will be the starting point.
-It could be the perfect dark blue paint or a statement headboard and work out from there.
 Look at themes you might want to go for, do you want the room to have a rustic vibe?
 An industrial feel?
 Or a chic hotel look?
 In fact, hotels are a great source of inspiration for men's bedroom ideas – they are chic, relaxing and practical.
 Create mood boards too that can help you decide and visualize how you want the room to look.

 Then pick out furniture and decor based on the styles you like, think about cushions, bedding, artwork, and accessories.
 With larger pieces of furniture like beds and storage, we'd say keep those simple and timeless, unless you want them to be the focal point of your room.
 Consider practical elements too like lighting and window treatments.
 Do you need black-out blinds?
 Where do your lighting sources need to be?
 Do you need plenty of plug sockets by the bedside and around the room?